-TAAMEER REAL ESTATE INVESTMENT COMPANY K.S.C.P.
-AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS DECEMBER 31, 2021
+TAAMEER REAL ESTATE INVESTMENT COMPANY K.S.C.
+(PUBLIC) AND ITS SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS DECEMBER 31, 2022

-23. Segment information
+22. Segment information

 Management has determined the operating segments based on the information reviewed by the Board of Directors for the purposes of allocating resources and assessing performance.

 The Group is divided into divisions to manage its various activities.
 For the purposes of segment reporting, the Group's management has classified the Group's services into the following:

-- Real estate operations: consisting of trading, developing, leasing and managing real estate and rental of investment properties. - Hospitality operations: consisting of operations related to hotels and its related franchise. - Health club operations: consisting of operations related to sports and health activities .
+- Real estate operations: consisting of trading, developing, leasing and managing real estate and rental of investment properties. - Investing operations: Investing in securities and associates. - Health club operations: consisting of operations related to sports and health activities .